Jasmin2895/egghead-challenge-funny-snippets/readme.md

 * `site`: Funny comment using emoji art for site cannot be reached.

 * `try` : Funny try catch block using emoji art.

+* `no-internet`: Chrome no internet game using emoji art